 How Do I Care for a Filling?

 A filling should fit seamlessly with your natural tooth, and for that reason caring for a filling is much like caring for your natural teeth.
-Brushing and flossing twice a day, as well as regular dental cleanings and examinations with Dr. Rahimi or Dr. Linder are great ways to ensure the longevity of your fillings.
+Brushing and flossing twice a day, as well as regular dental cleanings and examinations with Dr. Rahimi are great ways to ensure the longevity of your fillings.

 Do I Need a Dental Filling?